alvarogarcia7/blog_source/source/_posts/2015-04-17-the-guardian-of-the-source.markdown

 So, at least for me, would be an honor to be called the "Guardian of the Source" by someone I respect, as long as this is a serious proposition (i.e., not a joke of some kind).

 [^1]: Bad code can be expressed in many ways: long methods, bad naming, breaking design principles (e.g., SOLID, KISS, DRY - OAOO), code with defects, no tests or no coverage, etc.
-[^2]: Some source is [Discover defects early](http://c2.com/cgi/wiki?DiscoverDefectsEarly).
+[^2]: A source is [Discover defects early](http://c2.com/cgi/wiki?DiscoverDefectsEarly).
 Another is [this paper](http://developers.slashdot.org/story/03/10/21/0141215/software-defects---do-late-bugs-really-cost-more) that cites the ratio of fixing it later to 5:1 (five times more expensive).
 [broken-window-theory]: http://en.wikipedia.org/wiki/Broken_windows_theory
 [socra]: http://www.amazon.com/The-Software-Craftsman-Professionalism-Pragmatism/dp/0134052501
 [you-shall-not-pass-meme]: http://knowyourmeme.com/memes/you-shall-not-pass